Find Affordable College Courses

 Women make up 61% of the visual and performing arts majors at the school.

-University of North Carolina at Greensboro did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #11 on the list.
+With a ranking of #11, University of North Carolina at Greensboro did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
 Located in the large city of Greensboro, UNC Greensboro is a public school with a large student population.

 Women make up 64% of the visual and performing arts majors at the school.

-Appalachian State University came in at #12 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region ranking.
+Appalachian State University ranked #12 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region list.
 Appalachian State is a very large public school located in the distant town of Boone.

 Of the 277 students majoring in visual and performing arts at Appalachian State, 38% are male and 62% are female.